Skip to content

 Why do uneven hairlines happen?

-An uneven hairline can be caused by a number of reasons, but the underlying cause of all these reasons is hair loss from the frontal part of your scalp.
-This hair loss is mostly caused by either male pattern baldness or traction alopecia.
+A number of reasons can cause an uneven hairline, but the underlying cause of all these reasons is hair loss from the frontal part of your scalp.
+This hair loss is mainly caused by either male pattern baldness or traction alopecia.

 How can I improve my uneven hairline?

-If the hair loss in the uneven parts of your hairline hasn’t progressed to becoming full bald areas, you can use natural methods or medications to restore your hairline.
-However, if it has progressed further, you will need a hair restoration surgery to fix the situation.
+If the hair loss in the uneven parts of your hairline hasn’t progressed to becoming fully bald, you can use natural methods or medications to restore your hairline.
+However, if it has progressed further, you will need hair restoration surgery to fix the situation.

 Dr. Utkan Kiziltac